Snow Forecast: The Right Ice Melt for Stamped Concrete Surfaces

 Glycol used to defrost the ice and prevent additional freezing is included in Safe Paw’s proprietary composition.
 As a result, Safe Paw not only melts current ice but also protects the surface to prevent ice from accumulating in the future.

-Safe Paw is a chemical-free, non-toxic ice melt.
+Safe Paw is a chloride-free, non-toxic ice melt.
 Most ice melting salts contain chloride in some form or another.
 These harmful compounds cause discomfort and itching in our four-legged pals’ paws.
 They may also erode driveways and paths.
 To keep your winters clean and safe, we have Safe Paw ice melt.
-It is safe, non-toxic, chemical-free, and keeps ice and snow from sticking to the surface.
+It is safe, non-toxic, chloride-free, and keeps ice and snow from sticking to the surface.

 Your ideal ice melter should also be capable of acting as a pre-treatment.
 Few ice melts can prevent ice from sticking to surfaces for up to three days after usage.
 Safe Paw works for three days to keep you from becoming stuck.